lazizjonalimov/ExercisesHTML/README.md

+# Exercises - HTML
-# Exercises that are going to be covered in my HTML learning are going to be posted on Github
+Exercises that are going to be covered in my HTML learning are going to be posted on Github